The new reality: A $700 monthly car payment

 (NerdWallet) – When average monthly new-car payments surpassed $700 in May and car prices reached record highs, many potential car buyers decided to sit on the sidelines until the market returned to normal.

-Six months later, normal looks further away than ever.
+Six months later, he normally looks further away than ever.
 The Federal Reserve continues to raise the federal funds rate, driving auto loan interest rates to a 20-year high, and the average new-car transaction price remains above $48,000.

 According to data company Cox Automotive, the average monthly new-car payment hit another record high of $748 in October.
 Average used-car payments have surpassed $550, based on a 70-month-term loan and 10% down.

 Automotive research firm Edmunds lists October’s average car loan APR as 6.3% for new and 9.6% for used.
-Ivan Drury, Edmunds senior manager of insights, says slight improvements in car supplies and pricing are being negated by increasing rates.
+Ivan Drury, Edmunds’s senior insights manager, says increasing rates negate slight improvements in car supplies and pricing.

 To illustrate Drury’s point, financing a $46,000 car for six years with a 3.1% APR would result in a $700 car payment.
 Reduce the loan amount to $42,000 at 6.3% APR for the same term, and you still have a $700 car payment.